Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 In the case where $Z_{\BU}=\emptyset$ (which suffices for Theorem~\ref{thm:fatou}), we can prove Theorem~\ref{thm:main} by a similar proof as Boc Thaler's, but applying a subtle change of point of view: instead of beginning with a simply connected domain and approximating its closure, as in~\cite{bocthaler21}, we start the construction with the full compact set $K\subseteq \C$ and consider its interior components.
 (See Theorem~\ref{thm:uniform}.)
-We note that this construction can be used to provide new counterexamples to a stronger version of Eremenko's conjecture, which asked whether every escaping point can be connected to infinity by a curve consisting of escaping points.
-This was answered in the negative in~\cite[Theorem~1.1]{rrrs11}, but our construction is much simpler.
+In this case, we can even ensure that $K$ belongs to the fast escaping set $A(f)$; see Proposition~\ref{prop:fastescaping}.
+The only previously known examples of fast escaping bounded simply connected wandering domains are due to Bergweiler~\cite{bergweiler11} and Sixsmith~\cite{sixsmith12}.
+This construction can be used to provide new counterexamples to the strong Eremenko conjecture, mentioned above.
+It was resolved in the negative in~\cite[Theorem~1.1]{rrrs11}, but our construction is much simpler.
 (See Theorem~\ref{thm:strongeremenko}.)

 The iterates of the function $f$ resulting from this argument converge to infinity uniformly on~$K$, so additional ideas are needed to prove Theorems~\ref{thm:rippon} and~\ref{thm:main}.
 A key new ingredient in the proof is to use Arakelyan's theorem (instead of Runge's theorem) to ensure that there is a sequence of unbounded domains that are mapped conformally over one another by any function involved in the construction (see Section~\ref{sec:scaffolding} and Figure~\ref{fig:strips}).
 The presence of these domains allows us to let the image of the compact set $K$ be stretched (horizontally) at certain steps during the construction, ensuring that the spherical diameter of $f^n(K)$ does not tend to zero as $n\to\infty$, and allowing $K$ to contain points of both the escaping set and the bungee set.